 At the farm in Chertsey we were shot at (above our heads) by the owner, he accused us of stealing electricity from one of the outbuildings, we admitted to trying, but finding the power off we were using batteries.
 He accepted this as he had attended the previous week when the electricity board had removed the main fuse, little did he know we had already jumpered it back on.
 We packed up and left in a hurry.

-At Feltham disused marshalling yard we were DF'd by some belligerent radio amateurs from the Echelford Club, they were pretty miffed when they found out our rig had been built by one of their members.
-Finally the derelict Harefield Place used for the Friday all night transmissions was pretty scary, it had been used as a TB isolation hospital, and a film set for Hammer Horror films who were located at nearby Denham studios.
-We rigged the meter to get a mains supply and there were loud bangs as the antiquated wiring started to explode under the floor, we transmitted there for several weeks with no visits from the GPO, it was mid winter and despite the cold everyone sat outside in the grounds too frightened to go in except to change the tapes and that after a large dose of Dutch courage.
+At Feltham disused marshalling yard we were tracked down (DF) by some belligerent radio amateurs from the Echelford Club, they were pretty miffed when they found out our rig had been built by one of their members.
+Finally the derelict Harefield Place used for the Friday all night transmissions was pretty scary, it had been used as a Tuberculosis isolation hospital, and a film set for Hammer Horror films, who were located at nearby Denham studios.
+We rigged the meter to get a mains supply and there were loud bangs as the antiquated wiring started to explode under the floor, we transmitted there for several weeks with no visits from the GPO, it was mid winter and despite the cold everyone sat outside in the grounds too frightened to go in except to change the tapes and that after a large dose of Vodka.

 10W MW VFO 5763 PA